 Compensation Peer Group.
-As noted above, Willis Towers Watson provides market data and other specific information on executive compensation and regularly meets with our compensation committee and management to discuss specific compensation data and compensation trends.
-To ensure that compensation levels are aligned with competitive market rates, our compensation consultant conducted a competitive compensation review or a "benchmarking study" based on 2019 proxy and survey data which was used to review and help determine competitive cash and equity-based compensation for our executives for the 2021 fiscal year.
-As a result of the atypical circumstances caused by the COVID-19 pandemic, and following consultation with Willis Towers Watson, the compensation committee determined that it was reasonable to use the data from the 2019 benchmarking study for purposes of determining executive officer compensation in 2021.
+As noted above, Willis Towers Watson provides market data and other specific information on executive compensation practices and regularly meets with our compensation committee and management to discuss specific compensation data and compensation trends.
+To ensure that compensation levels are generally aligned with competitive market rates, our compensation consultant conducted a competitive compensation review or a "benchmarking study" based on 2021 proxy and survey data which was used to review and help determine competitive cash and equity-based compensation for our executives for the 2022 fiscal year.

-Our compensation consultant conducted a benchmarking study based on 2021 proxy and survey data which was used to review and help determine competitive cash and equity-based compensation for our executives for the 2022 fiscal year.
+Our compensation consultant conducted a benchmarking study based on 2022 proxy and survey data which was used to review and help determine competitive cash and equity-based compensation for our executives for the 2023 fiscal year.
 For the compensation review, market compensation data was extracted from published executive compensation surveys from Willis Towers Watson's own and other proprietary databases and annual proxy filings from peer group companies.
 The companies whose compensation we benchmark include paper and forest product companies and certain diversified manufacturing companies, some of which are principally based in New England, with whom we could potentially compete for executive talent.
 Because the size of the organizations in our compensation peer group varies, our compensation consultant adjusts the market data from our compensation peer group based on our revenue level to develop more comparable comparisons of executive compensation.
-While we use substantially the same compensation peer group in our compensation reviews, we make changes in the composition of our compensation peer group to reflect mergers or other extraordinary corporate events (such as bankruptcy filings) and review and confirm the appropriate composition of our compensation peer group.
+While we use substantially the same compensation peer group in our competitive compensation reviews, we make changes in the composition of our compensation peer group to reflect mergers or other extraordinary corporate events (such as bankruptcy filings) and review and confirm the appropriate composition of our compensation peer group.

-The following compensation peer group, which was unchanged from the prior year, other than the removal of Lydall, Inc. as a result of a merger, was used in the executive and director compensation surveys prepared by our compensation consultant to benchmark our executive compensation and non-employee director compensation programs for 2021 and 2022 compensation:
+The following compensation peer group, which was unchanged from 2021, was used in the executive and director compensation surveys prepared by our compensation consultant to benchmark our executive compensation and non-employee director compensation programs for 2022 compensation:

 Albany International Corp.
 Altra Industrial Motion Corp.
-Avid Technology, Inc. Charles River Laboratories International, Inc.
+Avid Technology, Inc. Charles River Laboratories